gaelxxl34/Nyota-Innovations-website/README.md

 ## Credits

-Frontend design and implementation by [Your Name].
+Frontend design and implementation by Nabaggala Racheal Robins.

 ## License